Entertainment & Festivals In Italy

 Fall Entertainment & Festivals in Italy

 During September in Naples is the annual Feast of Saint Januarius.
 A public holiday, it celebrates the patron Saint.
 Many gather in hopes of witnessing the miracle of the liquification of the Saint’s blood.
-Kept in a sealed glass container, the blood is typically solid, but it is said to liquify on certain days, such as during this celebration of Saint Januarius.

 In Parma during September and October, the Regio Theatre holds the Verdi Festival.
 This event highlights performances of all Giuseppe Verdi’s pieces.

-Vendemmia – a Season-long event in Italy
+Vendemmia – A Season Long Event in Italy

 Practically a season all its own, Vendemmia – grape harvesting – in Italy is the source of many local events and festivities during Fall.
 More than simply a harvest, Vendemmia is a time of ample celebration of the year’s grape crops as well as Italian culture.
 With wine being such a central cultural and socio-economical product, the hard effort of the farmers and pickers brings together everyone in each town that wine is produced.
 A variety of parties and events are always held to commemorate the culmination of a year’s labor and the celebration of Vendemmia.